 Pig: Pigs in dreams are a lucky omen.
 You could be on the brink of significant success.

 Rainbow: Dreaming of a rainbow is incredibly lucky.
 Good news and happiness is on the way.

 Ring: Dreaming of a ring is an indicator of an upcoming engagement or marriage

 School: Dreaming that you are in a school indicates that you need to acquire more knowledge about something.

 Snake: Be careful who you trust, someone you know may not be all that they appear to be.

-Teeth: Another common dream symbol; if you dream of losing your teeth you may be worried about your finances.
+Teeth: Another common dream symbol; you may be worried about your finances if you dream of losing your teeth.
 Growing new teeth can indicate a pregnancy for yourself or someone you know.

-Window: If you dream that you’re looking out of a window, good news from far away is on the cards for you.
+Window: If you dream of looking out of a window, good news from far away is on the cards for you.

 Other dreams recently analyzed on our website: